Identifying Common Insect Bites and Stings

 One part of their complex snout is a tube that secretes saliva on you, the other is a "drinking straw."
 Their saliva has a chemical that acts like an anesthetic, so you don't feel them "probing" around.
 They also have serrated mandibles that go to work probing around and tearing up tissue to help make you bleed, while looking for your veins.
 These little blood suckers are also amazing because they can both suck blood and spit anesthesia at the same time!
 If they hit a nice vein, then their saliva tube begins to secrete more chemicals, namely a vasodialator (which causes your blood vessels to dilate, and the blood to flow more freely) and an anticoagulant that keeps your blood from clotting.
 It's during this "injection" that parasites in the mosquito's saliva get passed on to humans, like malaria.

-What to Look For and How We React to Mosquito Bites
+What to Look For in Mosquito Bites

 Reaction to mosquito bites varies from person to person, and it also depends on your age and exposure.